Nine Beautiful Hallyu Stars Who Could Be The Next Bond Girl

 — KBS 한국방송 (@MyloveKBS) July 15, 2016

-Park Shin Hye: She is bold, she beautiful.
+Park Shin Hye: She is bold, she is beautiful.
 She mesmerized her audience with her performance in the 2016 K-drama, Doctors.
 South Korean actress Park Shin-hye is a visual poetry.
 This charming actress made her acting debut in the Korean drama Stairway to Heaven.
 She stole the hearts of the audience in K-dramas like The Heirs and Doctor, which was a massive hit across Asia.
 Park Shin Hye is most favoured by fans of the Korean Wave in the United States, according to Straits Times.

 An embodiment of beauty, poise, and grace, James Bond would certainly fall for the beautiful Park Shin-hye.